-AccessApplied provides counselors with the resources they need to help students and parents understand all aspects of college affordability and financial aid.
+AccessApplied provides students, parents & counselors with the resources they need to understand all aspects of college affordability and financial aid.

 Developed by college financial aid experts, the site provides resources that translate every important college affordability and financial aid topic into language that is easy to understand.
 Our webinar curriculum offers live Q & A sessions that protect the privacy of students and parents who have sensitive questions and who would be hesitant to ask these questions in a room filled with their friends and neighbors.

 We are confident that the site provides families and counselors with the tools and the knowledge needed to maximize their financial aid opportunities and to identify colleges that are a financial fit for the family.

 Jim Briggs spent over 35 years providing training on financial aid and federal income taxes to thousands of college financial aid officers at hundreds of different colleges.

 He also worked extensively with many of these colleges to help them refine the information they used to award their financial aid.
 He was retained by the financial aid offices at many colleges to review complicated financial aid cases in order to ensure that families were awarded all of the aid they were entitled to receive.